haseenanissar/stock-market-Kafka-real-time-data-engineering-project/README.md

-Stock Market Kafka Real Time Data Engineering Project Introduction
+Stock Market Kafka Real Time Data Engineering Project

+Introduction
 This is an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

-Different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL is used.

 Technology Used
 Programming Language - Python